JohannesLbck/OverCompliance/README.md

 Quickstart will test Requirement R2 on dataset M which is also used for the cost calculation example.

-There are three main scripts one for working with the BPIC12 and Sepsis datasets (A), one for the evaluation using the BPIC17 datase (B), and one for identification in the Synthetic datasets (C):
+There are four scripts, one for working with the BPIC12 and Sepsis datasets (A), one for the evaluation using the BPIC17 datase (B), one for identification in the Synthetic datasets (C), and one for evaluation using the (D) BPIC11 dataset.
+Finnaly there is (E) a scrip for reproducing the cost calculation example.

 ## (A) Identifcation for BPIC2012/Sepsis